intelowlproject/IntelOwl/docs/source/Contribute.md

 ./start test up
 ```

-A user `admin` with password `admin` should autimatically be created for development instances.
+A user `admin` with password `admin` should automatically be created for development instances.

 Every time you perform a change, you should perform an operation to reflect the changes into the application: